Abu-bakar56/Customer-Churn-Predictor/README.md

 ## Model and Methodology

 The model was trained on a telecom customer dataset using various machine learning algorithms.
 After evaluating different models, the one with the highest accuracy was selected for deployment.
 Feature scaling, encoding, and hyperparameter tuning were key steps in the model development process.

-## Contributing

-If you want to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions are welcome!

 ## License